 It’s not only demanded by local residents in popular cities – sustainable tourism is also preferred by modern travellers.
 Nobody wants to be the unwelcome guest despised and wished away by locals.
 Barcelona and Venice are prime exhibits A and B. Several other major tourist magnets have equally run fowl of overtourism and the industry has heard their pleas.
 We are all complicit in the problem as well as the solution.
 It means we consider the capacity of a city at its busiest times and reconsider how we market and sell those destinations.
 Initiatives by local entrepreneurs should and can be encouraged through tourism.

-Travellers aren’t interested in superficial local interactions nor do they want their money funding polluted, constantly crowded, culturally degraded destinations with grumpy residents.
+Travellers aren’t interested in superficial local interactions nor do they want their tourism spend funding polluted, constantly crowded, culturally degraded destinations with grumpy residents.

 The moving parts of urban tourism

 First came the place to live, located favourably in a resource-rich place in attractive natural surroundings.
 Then came places of worship, architecture, historical sites, entertainment and leisure venues.
-Next came the planned components like the infrastructure needed to get a city working: hospitals, airports, railways, etc. Then places for shopping like markets and malls, amusement like parks, gardens, sports grounds, and recreation venues, hotels and restaurants were added.
+Next came the planned components like infrastructure to get the city working: hospitals, airports, railways, etc. Then places for shopping like markets and malls, amusement like parks, gardens, sports grounds, recreation venues, hotels, and restaurants were added.

-I mention this finally but the real purpose of the city is its residents.
-With them comes their culture and history, inextricably linked with that of the city or wherever they’ve migrated from.
+I mention this finally but the real purpose of the city is its residents, bearers of culture and history, inextricably linked with that of the city or wherever they’ve migrated from.
 Each of these components potentially attract visitors and most cities boast multiple combinations you can easily package to draw the crowds.

 When tourists come, they don’t just stay in hotels, lodges, resorts, B&Bs and guesthouses, they also do day tours and excursions, take transfers, visit markets, eat in restaurants, etc.